Miscarriage Due to a Car Accident: What Can You Do?

 • Feeling faint or dizzy.

-These symptoms may not start immediately, it can take hours or even days before you start experiencing them, but you will typically notice bleeding first.
+These symptoms may not start immediately — it can take hours or even days before they become apparent, but bleeding is usually the first sign.
 This is why any pregnant woman involved in a car accident must seek medical treatment.

 Sadly, some states do not allow parents to file a wrongful death lawsuit unless their child is born before they do.
 Fortunately, Texas is not one of those states.